✓ Identify early potential signs of Prostate Cancer

 About this test

-Prostate cancer is one of the most common cancers in men and often presents with no symptoms in the early stages.
+Prostate Cancer affects 41,000 men every year across the UK.
+It often presents with no symptoms in the early stages.
 If you have any concerns about prostate cancer, you should always talk to your doctor or regular GP.

 What is Included?